Bill Hitchens

-William W. Hitchens (born April 26, 1947) is an American former police officer, former Director of Homeland Security and current politician from Georgia.
+William Whitehead Hitchens Jr. (born April 26, 1947) is an American former police officer, former Director of Homeland Security and current politician from Georgia.
 Hitchens is a Republican member of the Georgia House of Representatives from the 161st District, serving since 2012.

 Education

 In 1975, Hitchens earned a bachelor's degree in criminal justice/political science from Georgia Southern University.
 Hitchens graduated from the FBI National Academy in Quantico, VA.

 Career

 In 1965, Hitchens served in the United States Marines Corps, until 1969.
 Hitchens is a Vietnam veteran.

 In 1969, Hitchens became a Trooper with Georgia State Patrol, until 1997.

 In 1976, Hitchens served in the United States Coast Guard Reserve Unit Air Station Savannah, until 2001.

 In 2002, Hitchens was appointed by Governor-Elect Sonny Perdue as the Director of Georgia Office Homeland Security.
 Hitchens served as Director from 2003 to 2005.

 On November 6, 2012, Hitchens won the election unopposed and became a Republican member of Georgia House of Representatives for District 161.
 On November 4, 2014, as an incumbent, Hitchens won the election unopposed and continued serving District 161.
 On November 8, 2016, as an incumbent, Hitchens won the election unopposed and continued serving District 161.
 On November 6, 2018, as an incumbent, Hitchens won the election and continued serving District 161.
 Hitchens defeated Adam Bridges with 63.45% of the votes.
 On November 3, 2020, as an incumbent, Hitchens won the election unopposed and continued serving District 161.